Madam C.J. Walker—Leader in Philanthropy and Successful Business Woman

 Analyze the impact Madam C. J. Walker had on her community by discussing the following questions:

-- Why is Madam C. J. Walker called a philanthropist?
+- Why is Madam C. J. Walker considered a philanthropist?

 - Who benefited from Madam C. J. Walker's philanthropy?